MaterializeInc/materialize/.github/ISSUE_TEMPLATE/05-release.md

 ## Finish

 - (optional) Update the current status at the top of this issue.
-- [ ] If this release ran over a week late, update the repeating slack reminder in the `release` channel.

-  you can view and delete existing reminders by typing `/remind list` in `#release`

-  I used the following to create the repeating alert, just modify the start date to the correct date:

-  > /remind #release "@release-team start the next release" on June 21st every 2 weeks

 - Close this issue.

 [`doc/user/config.toml`]: https://github.com/MaterializeInc/materialize/blob/main/doc/user/config.toml